 Ethical dilemmas regarding care may be resolved through the hospital ethics committee.
-Any member of the staff may request intervention or consideration by contacting the CEO or the Chief Nurse Executive.
+Any member of the staff may request intervention or consideration by contacting the Director of Nursing.
 Patients shall be encouraged to express any dissatisfaction in their service or care.
 Patient complaints shall be documented and handled according to hospital policy.

 The patient has the right to be involved in all aspects of their care, including participation in decisions involving their care and treatment.
 Decisions should be based on clear, concise information including; an explanation of their condition and of all proposed technical procedures, including associated risks, serious side effects, problems related to recuperation, and probability of success as well as alternatives and expected benefits/outcomes.
 The patient has the right to know who is responsible for authorizing and performing the procedure or treatment.
 The patient should not be subjected to any procedure/treatment without their voluntary, competent, and informed consent, or that of their legal authorized representative.

 Pain assessment/management is an integral part of any patient’s care.
 All patients can expect to have their comfort needs met.
 Patient teaching is a part of the pain management process.
 For some patients, comfort and pain management may be the primary goal.

 You have the right to make advance directives regarding your wishes for end-of-life care or appointing a representative to make health care decisions for you, but you are not required to do so to receive services.
 If you do have or make any advance directives, the staff and others who provide are in this hospital will comply with your directives.